gchidhambaranathan/springbootoauth/README.md

 # springbootoauth
 Spring boot security integration for OIDC(OAUTH2) authorization code flow

-This is intgerate spring application with external identity provider to authenticate users for spring application.
+This is to intgerate spring application with external identity provider to authenticate users for spring application.

 This leverages spring security module for integration.